snoozle-software/snoozle-neurosymbolic-search/README.md

 4. Compare against the live site at [https://jewelry.desertrosedesigns.net](https://jewelry.desertrosedesigns.net) for reference.

 ## Notes
-- Embeddings stay local—no external API key required.
+- Embeddings stay localï¿½no external API key required.
 - `data/products.csv` already includes the text fields used for embeddings.
 - Adjust `.env` variables if your Neo4j/embedding service endpoints differ.
+- Let me (https://github.com/greggers) know if you use it

+## License
+MIT License